-The Pro models are resistant to water, snow, and dust while also being able to handle high and low temperatures.
+The Pro models are resistant to water, snow, and dust while also handling high and low temperatures.

-The Panasonic GH5 is an excellent example of a sturdy M43 camera that is built to go anywhere and capture captivating images in any environment.
+The Panasonic GH5 is an excellent example of a sturdy M43 camera built to go anywhere and capture captivating images in any environment.

 Constructed from sturdy magnesium alloy, this robust, versatile camera will shrug off rain and dust and features weather sealing around every joint, dial, and button.

 Any camera lens from any manufacturer can be used with this system by using an appropriate adapter.

 The need for adapters has considerably lessened, but they are still handy for photographers who wish to use their current glass collection on a new model micro four-thirds.

 During the early days of micro four-thirds, many photographers were nervous about throwing in their support for the format due to the few lenses available.

 Times are a little different now, and the range of lenses available for M43 has grown considerably.
 It’s an open format so that any lens manufacturer can jump on board.